Cap-Sig/hcxdumptool/README.md

 hcxdumptool
 ==============

-THIS IS THE FORK FOR HCX-PI SETUP.
-IT IS THE VERSION REFERENCED IN THE GUIDE: https://cap-sig.com/hcx-pi-v1/
+THIS IS THE FORK FOR HCX-PI SETUP: https://cap-sig.com/hcx-pi-v1/

 Small tool to capture packets from wlan devices.
 After capturing, upload the "uncleaned" cap here (https://wpa-sec.stanev.org/?submit)